-Step 4: Release the reset/upgrade Button to return to normal operation.
+Step 4: Release the reset/upgrade button to return to normal operation.

 HID is, for the most part, trouble free.
 Use normal USB troubleshooting techniques to fix any devices that aren't correctly detected.
 Unplugging the USB, using another port, or restarting the computer is a good place to start.

-Please contact Support if a specific emulator is giving you trouble or if you still have issues after reading the FAQs below.
+Please contact support if a specific emulator is giving you trouble or if you still have issues after reading the FAQs below.
 The forums are another great place for fast and helpful resource.

-Will 4-play work with my emulator?
+Will the Gamer-Pro and 4-play work with my emulator?